VEra-Resonance/AEra-LogIn-BASE-Sepolia/CONTRIBUTING_EN.md

 # 🤝 Contributing to VEra-Resonance

 First off, thank you for considering contributing to **VEra-Resonance**!
-It's people like you that make this project a reality.
+It's people like you that make this decentralized Proof-of-Human system a reality.

 ---